leg100/otf/docs/docs/dynamic_credentials.md

 `/.well-known/openid-configuration` - standard OIDC metadata.
 `/.well-known/jwks` - OTF`s public key(s) that cloud platforms use to verify the authenticity of tokens that claim to come from OTF.

+!!! note

+Not all cloud providers have this requirement.
+For example, GCP permits uploading the key:

+OIDC JWKS files that are directly uploaded to Google Cloud.
+By using this method, the endpoint doesn't need to be publicly accessible.
+The x5c and x5t fields inside the JWK aren't supported and must be removed before uploading

 ## Notes

 \* There are some minor differences where OTF divergges from the Terraform Cloud documentation: